ChanyuMoon/kokoa-clone-2021/README.md

 # Kokoa Clone 2021 Update

-This project is based on the course in Nomad Coders Kokoa clone class, we have looked html, CSS, github in this course.
+This project is based in Nomad Coders Kokoa clone class which we looked html, CSS, github basic.